klee/klee.github.io/docker.md

 A Docker container is built from a Docker image.
 A Docker image encapsulates an application which in this case is KLEE.
 This application level encapsulation is useful because it provides a "portable" and reproducible environment to run KLEE in.

+# Installing Docker

-**Note that to run Docker natively on your machine you need to be using a Linux distribution with Docker installed.
-Users of Windows and OSX can use [Boot2Docker](http://boot2docker.io/) to run Docker inside a lightweight Linux based virtual machine.**
+To run Docker natively on your machine you need to be using a Linux distribution with Docker installed.
+Follow these links for installation instructions on [Ubuntu](https://docs.docker.com/installation/ubuntulinux/), [OS X](https://docs.docker.com/installation/mac/) and [Windows](https://docs.docker.com/installation/windows/).

 # Getting the KLEE Docker image